Seatis/my-teaching-materials/team-project/tribes-of-lagopus/tribes_models.md

 - buildings: the list of `Building` objects found in this kingdom
 - resources: the list of `Resource` objects of this kingdom.
 A kingdom could have maximum one food type and one gold type resources.
 - troops: the list of `Troop` objects in this kingdom (default empty)
-- location: a list of two integers that stores the `x` and `y` coordinate of the kingdom on the map.
+- location: a `Location` object, that stores the coordinate of the kingdom on the map.
 Can be null if the kingdom is not settled yet.